Keeping employees healthy and products safe is on the agenda of any professional organization.

 Researchers found that a virus placed on a doorknob spreads to 40% to 60% of workers and visitors of the facility within two to four hours.
-Other objects placed near entrances, such as light switches can have the same effect.
+Unfortunately, other objects placed near entrances, such as light switches, can also have the same effect.
 Putting hand sanitizers near entrances and exits can minimize such swift spreading.

 2. Places Where People Eat